ictinnovaties-zorg/sftp_data_provider/design.md

     get_sftp_data("data_file.xlsx", pd.read_excel)

-here you can see that the function requires two inputs: a file that is to be loaded from the SFTP server, and a load function that converts the contents of that file to a Pandas DataFrame.
+here you can see that the function requires two inputs: a file that is to be loaded from the SFTP server, and a loader function that converts the contents of that file to a Pandas DataFrame.
 In this case the loader is quite simply the standard Pandas function to read an Excel file.

 #### Getting the data with an anonymous loader
 In the example above, the data loader does not involve any sensitive information.
 However, the following example does: